Mutual of Omaha Medicare Plans Review

 Mutual of Omaha Rx Premier (PDP)

-The Premier plan offers a lower monthly premium and a $0 deductible for Tier 1 and Tier 2 drugs.
+The Premier plan offers a $0 deductible for Tier 1 and Tier 2 drugs.

 Mutual of Omaha Rx Plus (PDP)

-The Plus plan requires a higher monthly premium and is designed for those who take multiple prescriptions.
+The Plus plan is designed for those who take multiple prescriptions, with a comprehensive formulary (drug list).

 Mutual of Omaha sold its Medicare Advantage operations to Essence Healthcare in 2020 and no longer sells Medicare Advantage plans of its own.
 The company continues to serve its existing Medicare Advantage members in the markets of Cincinnati, Dallas-Fort Worth, Denver, El Paso and San Antonio.